Yzeeyd/end-to-end-customer-churn-ml/README.md

 **API Docs:**
 https://cfglgiwl5xr6rr2dx7h26ibf4q0gvtau.lambda-url.us-east-1.on.aws/docs

-> The application runs on AWS Lambda, so the first request after inactivity may take longer because of a cold start.
+> The application runs on AWS Lambda, so the first request after inactivity may take 2-4 minutes because of a cold start.

 ---